How to Explain Germany’s History to Children

 Housetrip Accommodation Options for Families in Berlin

-This centrally located HouseTrip apartment is almost on the doorstep of one of Berlin’s largest parks, Volkspark Friedrichshain.
+A centrally located HouseTrip apartment is almost on the doorstep of one of Berlin’s largest parks, Volkspark Friedrichshain.
 Situated in the baby and toddler focused Alexanderplatz area, it’s perfect for those with very young children.
 At the top of the street you’ll find child-friendly restaurants, beautiful children’s clothes boutiques and upmarket food stores.

 This mews style house facing on to a private courtyard can be booked with interconnecting properties on either side, making it perfect for a large family gathering.
-It’s in a quiet neighbourhood, but it’s close to public transport, a supermarket and a great food market.
+It’s in a quiet neighborhood, but it’s close to public transport, a supermarket and a great food market.